Wall Street bond traders get no reprieve from Fed's taper plan

 Instead of cheering the moves, trading executives pointed to signs that the bond market does not much care about the Fed's balance sheet shrinkage, and noted that upticks in bond yields like those following comments from central bankers in England and Europe this week have not lasted long in recent years.

-All of this bodes poorly for second-quarter profits at big Wall Street banks like JPMorgan Chase & Co (JPM.N), Citigroup Inc (C.N), Bank of America Corp (BAC.N), Goldman Sachs Group Inc (GS.N) and Morgan Stanley (MS.N), whose bond trading businesses have been suffering for years due to a combination of low rates, weak trading activity and new regulations.
+All of this bodes poorly for second-quarter profits at big Wall Street banks like JPMorgan Chase & Co, Citigroup Inc, Bank of America Corp, Goldman Sachs Group Inc and Morgan Stanley, whose bond trading businesses have been suffering for years due to a combination of low rates, weak trading activity and new regulations.

 At recent industry conferences, senior bank executives have told analysts and investors to expect declines of 10 to 15 percent in trading revenue when they report second-quarter results next month, due in large part to weak bond market activity.
 Stock analysts have been issuing gloomier forecasts for similar reasons.